vyron-arvanitis/bde/doc/quick_start.rst

 Next steps
 ==========

-* Dive into :ref:`user_guide` for a walkthrough of the estimator internals and configuration knobs.
+* Dive into :ref:`user_guide` for a walkthrough of the package internals and configuration knobs.
 * Explore the auto-generated API reference in :ref:`api` to see every public class, function, and dataclass.
-* Run the gallery in :ref:`general_examples` to compare regression and classification behaviours on real-world datasets.
+* Run the gallery in :ref:`general_examples` to compare regression and classification behaviours on real-world datasets!